 Registration is very quick, as you’ll just provide your name, address, phone number, email, and last four digits of your Social Security number.
 Once you are verified through a confirmation text or email code, you’re good to go.

-1) Collect N Win (for losing draw game tickets, like Powerball, Numbers, Win4, Take 5, etc.)
+The Collect N Win app is used for scanning losing draw game tickets, like Powerball, Numbers, Win4, etc., along with scratch off tickets.